Bruno Pontecorvo

-Bruno Pontecorvo ([ponteˈkɔrvo]; Бру́но Макси́мович Понтеко́рво, Bruno Maksimovich Pontecorvo; 22 August 1913 – 24 September 1993) was an Italian and Soviet nuclear physicist, an early assistant of Enrico Fermi and the author of numerous studies in high energy physics, especially on neutrinos.
+Bruno Pontecorvo ([ponteˈkɔrvo]; Бру́но Макси́мович Понтеко́рво, Bruno Maksimovich Pontecorvo; 22 August 1913 – 24 September 1993) was an Italian–Russian nuclear physicist, an early assistant of Enrico Fermi and the author of numerous studies in high energy physics, especially on neutrinos.
 A convinced communist, he defected to the Soviet Union in 1950, where he continued his research on the decay of the muon and on neutrinos.
 The prestigious Pontecorvo Prize was instituted in his memory in 1995.

-The fourth of eight children of a wealthy Jewish-Italian family, Pontecorvo studied physics at the University of Rome La Sapienza, under Fermi, becoming the youngest of his Via Panisperna boys.
+The fourth of eight children of a wealthy Jewish-Italian family, Pontecorvo studied physics at the Sapienza University, under Fermi, becoming the youngest of his Via Panisperna boys.
 In 1934 he participated in Fermi's famous experiment showing the properties of slow neutrons that led the way to the discovery of nuclear fission.
-He moved to Paris in 1934, where he conducted research under Irène and Frédéric Joliot-Curie.
-Influenced by his cousin, Emilio Sereni, he joined the French Communist Party, as did his sisters Giuliana and Laura and brother Gillo.
+He moved to Paris in 1936, where he conducted research under Irène and Frédéric Joliot-Curie.
+Influenced by his cousin, Emilio Sereni, he joined the Italian Communist Party, whose leaders were in Paris as refugees, and as did his sisters Giuliana and Laura and brother Gillo.
 The Italian Fascist regime's 1938 racial laws against Jews caused his family members to leave Italy for Britain, France and the United States.

 When the German Army closed in on Paris during the Second World War, Pontecorvo, his brother Gillo, cousin Emilio Sereni and Salvador Luria fled the city on bicycles.
 He eventually made his way to Tulsa, Oklahoma, where he applied his knowledge of nuclear physics to prospecting for oil and minerals.
 In 1943, he joined the British Tube Alloys team at the Montreal Laboratory in Canada.
 This became part of the Manhattan Project to develop the first atomic bombs.
 At Chalk River Laboratories, he worked on the design of the nuclear reactor ZEEP, the first reactor outside of the United States, which went critical in 1945, followed by the NRX reactor in 1947.
-He also looked into cosmic rays, the decay of muons, and what would become his specialty, neutrinos.
+He also looked into cosmic rays, the decay of muons, and what would become his speciality, neutrinos.
 He moved to Britain in 1949, where he worked for the Atomic Energy Research Establishment at Harwell.